 Venues vary, so contact Steve to discover who is hosting a particular film.
 IMPORTANT Please let him know in advance (by phone, text or email) if you would like to come to a home screening - don't just turn up.
 This helps the host and there have been times when we've had to turn people away because we're oversubscribed.
+For this reason it is also really helpful if you can let him know if you later can't come and your place can be offered to someone else.
 Although if you are a member and you fail to secure a place at a showing, it is usually possible to borrow the DVD afterwards, for personal use at home.
 Talk to Steve about this.

 The local WEA Film Club is not part of our U3A but many members enjoy attending their films, shown monthly at the South Woodford Odeon.
 Cost is 20p each time, on the door.
 Further details of the programme are sent to U3A Film Club members by email and normally appear on our web pages too.